RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 ## Expressions

 **Expressions in After Effects are all evaluated (computed) when rendering each frame of the composition**.
 This won’t be an issue if they are simple, with basic calculations like the vast majority of expressions you may write by yourself.
 Now, imagine an expression, which, when it is evaluated (i.e. at each frame of the composition), needs to compute previous movements of some other layers - this is what simulations do.
 This means it also needs to compute everything which influences the layers in previous frames of the composition, including other expressions, which might be complex too… This is a nasty situation where performance will drop dramatically.
-You’ll have to take care of what needs to be computed, and what the hierarchy of the expressions and layers is.
+You’ll have to take care of what needs to be computed, and what the hierarchy of the expressions and layers is

 **Some features of Duik use very complex expressions**, and compute-intensive calculations, like the IK which involves more maths than simple additions and multiplications, or simulations like the kleaner's follow-through which have to compute previous movements.
 Even if we’ve been hard at work to fix performance issues, in some cases combining a lot of expressions (i.e. Duik features) can lead to poorer performance when animating, or even so much lag that the rig cannot be correctly manipulated anymore.